-Given that flow technology offers measurement solutions for a myriad of applications we are frequently asked to supply a flowmeter to function in a new or previously unmetered process.
-Unfortunately, a large proportion of the enquiries centre around early stage interest from entrepreneurs seeking a flow metering solution to a tantalising application not soluble by off-the-shelf products.
-Having said that, some of these ventures do indeed take-off but the majority will fall by the wayside.
-As a flowmeter developer / supplier we always aim to be responsive to enquiries but remain realistic and inform the entrepreneur of the likely pitfalls.
+However, a large proportion of process-specific enquiries centre around early stage interest from entrepreneurs seeking a flow metering solution to a tantalising application not soluble by off-the-shelf products.
+Some of these ventures do indeed take-off but the majority will fall by the wayside.
+As a flowmeter developer and manufacturer we always aim to be responsive to enquiries but remain realistic and inform the entrepreneur of the likely pitfalls.
 Mindful of the ‘cash limited’ status of many fledgling businesses we will, if necessary, suggest that they research the application opportunity further before committing too much investment.

 Looking at the process from a customer viewpoint: